0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

-// [ ] TODO: replace verification key folder on line 71 to the trusted setup repo
+// [ ] Add reference to JS usage of this library

 # Verification